 Better body position can prevent your tongue and soft palate from collapsing backward and blocking the airflow.

-There’s a simple way you can alleviate this issue: Lay on your side.
+There’s a simple way you can trobuleshoot this issue: Lay on your side.
 Better body position can prevent your tongue and soft palate from collapsing backward and blocking the airflow.
-It may be simple to say that now, but, obviously, in the middle of the night, you may not be able to control how you sleep.
+It may be simple to say that now, but obviously, in the middle of the night, you may not be able to control how you sleep.
 You may shift onto your back without consciously doing it.

 To prevent this, people have come up with many clever solutions.
 One way is to place a body pillow behind you, preventing you from rolling onto your back.
 Or, you can purchase an anti-snoring pillow.
-Another way people keep off their backs is by making it uncomfortable.
+Another way people keep off their backs while asleep is by making it uncomfortable.
 For example, wear a pocketed shirt backwards and place a tennis ball in the pocket.
-This’ll make it uncomfortable to lay on your back, causing you to roll back on your side.
+This will make it uncomfortable to lay on your back, causing you to roll back on your side.

 This should be an easy fix.
 By properly hydrating, you should be able to prevent dehydration-related snoring.
 Just make sure you’re getting enough water throughout the day.
 Some experts believe that an adequate amount is roughly a half gallon or two liters, but truly, you should drink water whenever you’re thirsty.
 It may also help you to keep a glass of water next to your bed so you can have a sip should you wake up thirsty.